pnadalini/LabCrudRobots/README.md

 # LabCrudRobots

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This project was created to work together with NodeJS project [ExpressCRUD](https://github.com/pnadalini/ExpressCRUD)

 ## Project Description

-This project was created to make a basic CRUD implementation with Angular 6, Bootstrap 4, NgBootstrap and Sweet Alert.
+This project was created to make a basic CRUD implementation with Angular 7, Bootstrap 4, NgBootstrap and Sweet Alert.